viccuad/ansible-configs/docs/pcengines/pcengines-apu3b4.md

 first interface).

-For the partitioning scheme, don't use encryption (unless you want to connect by serial console on reboot).
+For the partitioning scheme, don't use encryption (unless you want to connect by serial console on reboot or use cryptsetup-initramfs).
 Since you can extend partitions in plinth, you can leave unused space too.

 [1]: http://pcengines.ch/howto.htm#serialconsole
 [2]: http://www.tldp.org/HOWTO/Remote-Serial-Console-HOWTO/index.html